Logan (Iroquois leader): Identity debate

 The name "Tah-gah-jute" was popularized in an 1851 book by Brantz Mayer entitled Tah-gah-jute: or Logan and Cresap.
 However, historian Francis Jennings wrote that Mayer's book was "erroneous from the first word of the title."
 He identified Logan as James Logan, also known as Soyechtowa and Tocanioadorogon.
 Historians who agree that Logan the orator was not named "Tah-gah-jute" sometimes identify him as Tachnechdorus.
 But Jennings identifies Tachnechdorus as Logan the orator's older brother.

 Logan's father Chief Shikellamy, who was Oneida, worked closely with Pennsylvania official James Logan to maintain the Covenant Chain relationship with the colony of Pennsylvania.
 Following a prevailing Native American practice, the young man who would become Logan the Mingo took the name "James Logan" out of admiration for his father's friend.

-With the disruption of warfare, disease, and encroachment, some Seneca, Susquehannock, and Cayuga among the Iroquois migrated to the Ohio Country, as did Lenape.
-Joining together in a process of ethnogenesis, they became known as the Mingo tribe.
+With the disruption of warfare, disease, and encroachment, some Seneca, Susquehannock, and Cayuga among the Haudenosaunee migrated to the Ohio Country, as did Lenape.
+Joining in a process of ethnogenesis, they became known as the Mingo tribe.
 Logan the Mingo is usually identified as a Mingo "chief", but historian Richard White has written that "He was not a chief.
 Kayashuta and White Mingo were the Mingo chiefs.
-Logan was merely a war leader. ... " The Iroquois and other Native American tribes tended to have peace chiefs and war chiefs, or leaders.
+Logan was merely a war leader."
+The Haudenosaunee and other Native American tribes tended to have peace chiefs and war chiefs, or leaders.
 Like his father, Logan generally maintained friendly relationships with white settlers who were moving from eastern Pennsylvania and Virginia into the Ohio Country: the region that is now Ohio, West Virginia, Kentucky, and western Pennsylvania.